vekp/3d-printing/README.md

     <figcaption>Tiana walks out of Kelpie Ward at the end of her 2.5 month stay.</figcaption>
 </figure>

-We took every opportunity we could for Tiana to practise walking, and our rehab doctor soon took notice of her amazing progress and moved up her discharge date by two weeks.
+We took every opportunity we could for Tiana to practise walking, and our rehab doctor soon took notice of her amazing progress and brought her discharge date forward by two weeks.
 When the day finally arrived, watching her walk out of the ward to the cheers of her therapy team and the ward staff was one of our proudest moments.

 Although it had only taken a couple of months for Tiana to walk again and begin regaining her independence, it is often much harder to recover movement in the fingers of the affected side following a stroke.
 So we had no idea whether she would ever be able to play or even hold the violin again, with the amount of strength and dexterity required in the fingers of the left hand.